tomhenrich/plex/managing/handbrake/README.md

 ### Format and dimensions

 * Output to MKV format
-* Do not crop video, even to remove black bars – maintain original video dimensions and aspect ratio
+* Do not crop video – maintain original video dimensions and aspect ratio

 ### Video